-Today these informal caregivers are often central in providing care or assistance in both the immediate and long-term management of cancer.
+Today these informal caregivers are often central in providing care or assistance in both immediate and long-term cancer management.
 This is not dissimilar to those who require long-term care services and support due to the impact of aging.

-One of the problems is long-term care services are generally not paid by regular health insurance or, for those 65+, Medicare.
-A limited amount of skilled services are paid for, and custodial care, which is help with routine activities of daily living (ADLs) are not paid for at all.
-Therefore, the stress and pressure of caregiving are placed on family, friends, and neighbors unless the person receiving care has substantial assets to pay for paid care.
+One of the problems is long-term care services are generally not paid by regular health insurance or, for those 65+, Medicare and supplements.
+Traditional insurance will only pay for a limited amount of skilled services but not custodial care, which is help with routine activities of daily living.
+Medicaid will pay for long-term care services, but the care recipient must have little or no income and assets to qualify.

 Long-Term Care Insurance Provides Access to Choice of Quality Care

 There are some differences in caregiving for cancer patients, for example, and those who require long-term care services for other aging or health reasons.
-For instance, caregivers caring for those people with cancer are significantly more likely to be caring for someone age 65 to 74 while caregiving for non-cancer related issues tends to be age 75+, according to the NAC.
+For instance, caregivers caring for those people with cancer are significantly more likely to be caring for someone age 65 to 74, while caregiving for non-cancer related issues tends to be age 75+, according to the NAC.

 The type of care provided by a family caregiver generally covers the major activities of daily living.
 These include something as simple as helping a person get dressed or things like bathing or dealing with incontinence or bowel issues.

-Those who are suffering from cancer often need help with ADLs due to the nature of cancer and the treatment for the disease.
-This can vary depending on the type of cancer, the progression or stage of the cancer, and the type of treatment being used.
+Those who have cancer often need help with ADLs due to the nature of cancer and the treatment for the disease.
+This care can vary depending on the type of cancer, the progression or stage of the cancer, and the type of treatment being used.

 Family Caregivers Face Many Challenges